tri-cods/install/guides/python.md

 Let's check if you have Anaconda already installed on your computer.

-* Try to open the Anaconda Prompt (On Mac, *Click* on the "magnifying glass" icon (also known as `Spotlight`) on the upper-right hand corner of your menubar and type `Anaconda`.
-On Windows, press the Windows key and type Anaconda).
+Try to open the Anaconda Prompt (On Mac, click on the "magnifying glass" icon (also known as Spotlight) on the upper-right hand corner of your menubar and type `Anaconda`.
+On Windows, press the <kbd>Windows</kbd> key and type `Anaconda`).
 If no option comes up, you most likely don't have it installed.

 If you don't have Anaconda installed on your computer, you can follow either the macOS Catalina or Windows instructions.
-If you do have Anaconda and only need to update Anaconda to the newest version for this workshop, you can skip to the section that titled [Updating Anaconda (Mac or Windows)](https://github.com/DHRI-Curriculum/install/blob/di-installation-instructions/guides/python.md#updating-anaconda-mac-or-windows).
+If you do have Anaconda and only need to update Anaconda to the newest version for this workshop, you can go to our Insight section for [Keeping your Anaconda installation up to date](https://github.com/DHRI-Curriculum/insights/blob/v2.0/pages/anaconda.md).

 ## Installation instructions: macOS Catalina

 While the installation instructions below is for macOS Catalina (10.15), this installation instruction should work for older macOS versions.
-Older macOS versions (10.13 (High Sierra) to 10.14 (Mojave)) can also skip `Step 3` in the installation process.
+Older macOS versions (10.13 (High Sierra) to 10.14 (Mojave)) can also skip step 3 in the installation process.
 For older versions, please check out the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/#old-os).
-You can check your macOS version by clicking the "apple" icon on the upper-left corner of your menu bar and choose `About This Mac`.
+You can check your macOS version by clicking the "apple" icon on the upper-left corner of your menu bar and choose "About This Mac."
 You should see the macOS name followed by the version number.
 Should you run into any trouble, you can also find solution to common installation issues [here](https://docs.anaconda.com/anaconda/user-guide/troubleshooting/).

 ### Step 1: Download Python 3.+

 Visit the [Anaconda website](https://www.anaconda.com/products/individual) on your internet browser, such as Firefox or Chrome, and scroll to the bottom of the page.
-Here, click on the **64-Bit Graphical Installer** (462 MB) under the MacOS Python 3.+ version menu.
+Here, click on the **64-Bit Graphical Installer** under the MacOS Python 3.+ version menu.
 Our screenshot below shows python 3.8, but any latest **python 3.+** version will work with our instructions and the institute.

 ![Screenshot: Anaconda download webpage with 3.8 button highlighted](/guides/images/conda_installer_mac.png)